blouin/CommandLineEngine/README.md

 ### Parameter Attribute
 Property | Use
 ------------ | -------------
 Name | Allows you to override the name of the parameter, by default, uses the parameter name.
-Passed as `#--name:value`.
+Passed as `--name value`.
 ShortName | Allows you to specify a a short name for the parameter.
-Passed as `-shortName:value`.
+Passed as `-shortName value`.
 Description | Allows you to specify a description for the parameter, will be shown in help.